 What is the value of an automated TMS?

-ARC Advisory group study reports that 63 percent of companies would see at least a 5 percent increase on total freight costs if they had to give up their automated TMS and revert to more manual transportation planning and execution processes.
-In that same study, 23 percent of those companies expect an increase of 10 percent or more in those manual circumstances.
+ARC Advisory group study reports that 63% of companies would see a 5% increase on total freight costs if they had to give up automated TMS and revert to manual transportation planning and execution processes.
+In that same study, 23% of those companies expect an increase of 10% or more in those manual circumstances.